miklevin/MikeLev.in/_posts/2025-09-10-nvidia-dominance-ai-physics.md

 ## Original Article (Summarized Above)

-Welcome to the site they do not want you to find... haha!
+Welcome to the site they do not want you to find... ahaha!
 As fast as I type that I want to take it back.
 This is not clickbait.
 While I have a decent following on YouTube I have turned off monetization on all my videos because I've got a day-job and no real illusions of becoming a full-time YouTuber and *polluting*